elsiribot/fedi/ui/common/scripts/README.md

 5. Run `GOOGLE_TRANSLATE_API_KEY=[key] yarn autotranslate`
     - You can add a single language as a parameter if you only want to run against one, e.g. `yarn autotranslate es`

-# `yarn run i18n:export-csv`
+# `yarn run i18n:export-csv <languageCode>`

 Exports a CSV meant to be handed off to translators.
-The CSV is generated from `localization/en/common.json`, and is output at `localization/export.csv`.
+The CSV is generated from one of the translation files, and is output at `localization/export.csv`.
 This file can then be imported via `yarn run i18n:import-csv`.

 # `yarn run i18n:import-csv <languageCode> <pathToCsv>`